yuriycherepnev/rembg/README.md

 This is a short and improved version of the library: https://github.com/danielgatis/rembg

-which in turn works on top of the library: https://github.com/xuebinqin/U-2-Net
+which in turn works on the AI ​​model: https://github.com/xuebinqin/U-2-Net

 ## Installation